10 Best Seattle Nursing Schools

 Seattle Pacific University

-Seattle Pacific University is among the best nursing schools in Seattle.
-The university develops students’ character and integrity.
+Seattle Pacific University is among the best nursing programs to develop character and integrity.
 Through robust academic work and an education grounded in Christian values, Seattle Pacific aims to create competent BSN graduates who are grounded firmly in their faith.
 The university is a good match for students who want a great education taught by and surrounded by those with traditional beliefs.
 This degree prepares graduates to serve as medical practitioners in the community.

 3. Northwest University